jamesec/jamesec.github.io/o/changing_emotion.md

 So these are different kinds of anger.
 But one of them, the empowered anger, is very important.
 Yes, so anger often sounds like it's bad and it's aggressive, but actually assertive anger is not.

-You can even call it I-anger, I-resent that you haven't been there for me for the last 10 days.
+You can even call it "I-anger", "I-resent" that you haven't been there for me for the last 10 days.
 I resent that you haven't paid attention to me or something along that line.

 **Lou Cooper**
 So **standing up for yourself**.

 **Leslie Greenberg**
 Right, right, and usually anger goes with sadness.
 We don't only have anger, we also have sadness.
 Sometimes both of them are there.
 One is not secondary to the other.
 I'm sad that you left me and I'm mad that you left me.
 Go together, and both of them need to be processed or dealt with.

 **Lou Cooper**
 So how would you, I mean you're talking about the expression of anger that is useful and healthy, but if there is anger, if someone is experiencing anger and expressing anger in a way which is not helpful, that's getting them into trouble, that is ruining their relationships.
 How can they change that emotion?
 I mean you're suggesting that they can change that emotion with another emotion?

 **Leslie Greenberg**
 Well you see it's a little bit more complicated than that.
 So these angers are often secondary angers, the ones that are destructive.

 So really I'm hurt.
 I feel fear or I feel shame.
 This is very common among men.
 They often then express anger when they feel hurt and shame, but it can be with anyone.

 So in that case, you're not changing the anger with another emotion.
 What you're doing is you're moving from the secondary anger, the reactive anger, towards the primary underlying feeling of shame or the underlying feeling of fear.
 Now we're at the core painful emotion.